command-line-wiki/command-line-wiki.github.io/sed/understanding-sed-scripts.md

 That will substitute the
 [beginning of the pattern space](basic-regex.html#beginning-of-pattern-space-anchor) with 6 spaces.
-And what we have know is something like:
+And what we have now is something like:

         1
     foo